charcmani/wordCounter/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+The web app is hosted on heroku visit : https://word-counter-3000.herokuapp.com/

 ### Prerequisites

 What things you need to install the software and how to install them\